coreygirard/swarm/docs/specification.md

 #### Properties

-- `.length` Returns the length of the string
+- `.length` Returns the length of the array

 #### Methods